richard512/wine/README.md

 1,019 in Washington (State #2 by number of wine producers)

-90% of all USA wine is produced in California.
+90% of all USA wine is produced in California

+A small percentage of the wineries do GREAT, and the others probably desperately want people to know about their winery

 ## Example Wineries